![]() |

 1) A performance record showing less than satisfactory performance.
 This must be prepared by the appropriate supervisor, discussed with the employee and approved by the agency head prior to the date the increase would otherwise become effective.
 The performance record will not be invalidated by refusal of an employee to sign.
 In such cases, an explanatory comment shall be made on the record by the supervisor.
 This record will be preserved by the agency.

-2) Notice of withholding of satisfactory performance increases to the Department of Central Management Services It shall be reported upon completion of action required by subsection (b)(1), but not later than the submission of the payroll reflecting the denial of the increase.
+2) Notice of withholding of satisfactory performance increases to the Department – It shall be reported upon completion of action required by subsection (b)(1), but not later than the submission of the payroll reflecting the denial of the increase.

 1) Promotion −

-i) From Other Than Step 8 Normally, upon promotion, an employee shall be advanced to the lowest step in the targeted pay grade that represents at least a full step increase in the former pay grade.
+i) From Other Than Step 8 – Normally, upon promotion, an employee shall be advanced to the lowest step in the targeted pay grade that represents at least a full step increase in the former pay grade.
+The promotion shall not change the creditable service date if the increase is less than one step for the bargaining unit employees.

-ii) From Step 8 Effective March 27, 2008, when an employee represented by the American Federation of State, County, and Municipal Employees (AFSCME) is promoted from Step 8, the employee shall be paid at the lowest step rate in the targeted pay grade that results in an increase equal to at least the dollar difference between Step 7 and Step 8 in the former pay grade.
+ii) From Step 8 – The employee shall be paid at the lowest step rate in the targeted pay grade that results in an increase equal to at least the dollar difference between Step 7 and Step 8 in the former pay grade.
 To compute this, add the dollar difference between Step 7 and Step 8 in the former pay grade to the employee's current rate at Step 8 (then include longevity if the employee is receiving an increased rate based on longevity).
 Then place the employee on the lowest step in the targeted pay grade that is at least equivalent to that amount.
 Otherwise, when an employee is promoted from Step 8, the employee shall be paid at the lowest step rate in the targeted pay grade that results in an increase equal to at least 3%.
 To compute this, add 3% to the employee's current rate at Step 8 (then include longevity if the employee is receiving an increased rate based on longevity).
 Then place the employee on the lowest step in the targeted pay grade that is at least equivalent to that amount.
+The promotion shall not change the creditable service date if the increase is less than one step for the bargaining unit employees.

 A) Standard Procedures −